tecki/ebpfcat/ebpfcat/ebpf.rst

          self.some_variable = p.pH[22]  # read word at position 22

 in this code, the variable ``p`` returned by the ``with`` statement also allows to access the content of the packet.
-There are eight access modes to access different sizes in the packet, whose naming follows the Python ``struct`` module, indicated by the letters "BHIQbhiq".
+There are six access modes to access different sizes in the packet, whose naming follows the Python ``struct`` module, indicated by the letters "BHIQiq".

 Knowing this, we can modify the above example code to only count IP packets::